 Or maybe you are Campbell Scott.
 Maybe you’re the one–sitting in a Mumbai traffic jam, waiting on a tube platform in London’s Elephant and Castle station, lost between connections at Tokyo’s Narita or cycling over the Willamette River–who, in a moment of pique or boredom or inspiration, suddenly envisions a better way of managing the commute.
 Perhaps it’s a sweeping, inefficiency-killing overhaul or maybe a minor design tweak that just makes the experience ineffably better: the “flash of genius” that does for traffic what the intermittent wiper did for windshields.
 And then you want to tell the world, or at least the taxi driver or pub companion who’s stuck listening to you, all about it.

 Here is your chance.
 Welcome to “Nimble Cities,” the second in Slate’s Hive series, a project designed to harvest the world’s collective wisdom to solve the world’s most pressing problems.
 We are asking you, essentially, to become transportation hackers (and we’re talking not simply cars but the whole of urban and interurban movement).
 We are looking for your best ideas.
 They may be your own wild brainstorms, or they may be examples, whether grand or mundane, of things you’ve experienced in your own city or while traveling.
 But we want your best proposals for solving an increasingly relevant problem: how to move the most people around and between cities in the most efficient, safe, and perhaps even pleasurable manner.
 And then we want you to vote on which of those submissions you think are best.

 This entry was posted on Monday, June 14th, 2010 at 8:23 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.